melissa-koi/one-minute-pitch/README.md

 # One Minute Pitch
 ### By Melissa Wangui

-## Problem
+## Inspiration
 In life, you only have 60 seconds to impress someone.
 1 minute can make or break you.
-We at one minute pitch want to make sure that you use your 1 minute to actually say something meaningful.
+We, at one minute pitch want to make sure that you use your 1 minute to actually say something meaningful.

 ## Description
 This is an application that allows users to submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.